-David S. Pallister, JD, MA, OTR/L Associate Professor & AFWC dpallister@mariacollege.edu phone: 815-903-6454 fax: 815-545-5311
+Kara Fumarola, MS, OTR/L Academic Fieldwork Coordinator kfumarola@mariacollege.edu phone: 518-903-6454

-The AFWC is a program faculty member who oversees and manages all fieldwork components, policies and procedures, and courses related to Level I and Level II fieldwork experiences.
+The AFWC is a program faculty member who oversees and manages all fieldwork components, policies and procedures, and courses related to Levels I and II fieldwork experiences.
 The AFWC secures memorandums of understanding (MOU) with fieldwork sites, maintains student and site files, collaborates with fieldwork educators and students, and is responsible for ensuring the program meets or exceeds fieldwork-related ACOTE Educational Standards.